SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Due to his fame, Capone was a target of attacks.
 In 1936, he was stabbed in the back by a pair of scissors.

-The other inmate said Capone was a snitch and so he wanted to kill him.
-Capone's story is that he was stabbed because he wouldn't fund the other inmates escape attempt.
+The other inmate said Capone was a snitch and wanted to kill him.
+Capone's story is that he was stabbed because he wouldn't fund the other inmates' escape attempts.

 By 1937, he spent more and more time alone in his cell.
 His behavior also became stranger every day.

-At this time, he was diagnosed with Syphilis and was reported to have dementia due to the advanced stages of the disease.
-He was transferred to the prison hospital at Alcatraz where he stayed for the remainder of his time here.
+At this time, he was diagnosed with syphilis and was reported to have dementia due to the advanced stages of the disease.
+He was transferred to the prison hospital at Alcatraz where he stayed for the remainder of his time.

 The biography of Al Capone continues in January of 1939, when he was transferred out of Alcatraz.
 He was moved to another facility and then paroled at the end of the year.